-NFTs will increasingly play a more vital role in all five stages of the buyer’s journey.
+NFTs will increasingly play a more vital role in all the five stages of the buyer’s journey.
 From awareness to consideration to decision and extending to retention and loyalty, NFTs will help strengthen brand equity and the total customer experience.

 NFT marketing will shift from mystifying brands to becoming a proven, critical component in mainstream customer marketing strategy.
 It will take time for brands to migrate to Web3 and NFT marketing while understanding the opportunities and risks that are most relevant to the brand and customer experience.
 The time to accelerate the learning process should be sooner rather than later.
 Start now.